citp/privacy-policy-historical/s/st/ste/stevenspass.com.md

-> *The following text is extracted and transformed from the stevenspass.com privacy policy that was archived on 2013-08-02.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130802102253id_/http%3A//www.stevenspass.com/Stevens/info/privacy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the stevenspass.com privacy policy that was archived on 2017-07-04.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170704051559id_/https%3A//www.stevenspass.com/site/footer/privacy) for the most accurate reproduction.*

-# Privacy Policy | Stevens Pass
+# Stevens Pass Washington Ski Resort - Privacy Policy

 Stevens Pass is committed to safeguarding your privacy online.
 We at Stevens Pass have posted this privacy statement to help you, the user, understand how your personal information will be treated.